amaarora/Machine-Learning/README.txt

 18. Smoothing Splines
 19. Decision Tree Regressor
 20. Model Stacking
+21. OnoVsOne
+22. OneVsRest
+23. Multi Class Evaluation Metrics

-*I have keen interest in understanding the Mathematics behind the models *My favourite lecture "https://www.youtube.com/watch?v=_PwhiWxHK8o&t=2645s" on Support Vector Machines *Data Science really excites me (not because it is the sexiest job of the century)
+* I have keen interest in understanding the Mathematics behind the models
+* My favourite lecture "https://www.youtube.com/watch?v=_PwhiWxHK8o&t=2645s" on Support Vector Machines
+* Data Science really excites me (not just because it is the sexiest job of the century)

-What I do not know well and are on my list of things to Learn in immediate future:
-1. Neural Nets
-2. Deep Learning
-3. Working on Big Data using Spark, HIVE, Hadoop (depending on Requirement
-4. Application of all concepts that I know in Theory using Python (I need to skill up in Python)
-5. Conveying stories using Tableau
-6. "R" for statistical models: some models are easier to implement in R as compared to Python Sklearn
-7. Read "CLEAN CODE" book
+LIMITATIONS:
 I have little knowledge of GIT/GITHUB.
-I have not worked in a team environment before and am not aware of how to solve conflicts or related issues when working in a team
+I have not worked in a team environment before and do not know how to solve conflicts or related issues when working in a team environment.
+Happy to learn once I start working on a project with fellow Data Scientists.